woodard/libabigail/doc/manuals/abipkgdiff.rst

     Use a :ref:`suppression specification <suppr_spec_label>` file
     located at *path-to-suppressions*.
-Note that this option can appear multiple times on the command line; all the suppression specification files are then taken into account.
+Note that this option can appear multiple times on the command line.
+In that case, all of the suppression specification files are taken into account.

   * ``--no-show-locs``